bhk/scam/reference.md

     [3 4]

 "Rest" parameters (`...NAME`) may appear only as the last of the formal parameter.
-Optional parameters may not be followed by other optional parameters or a rest parameter.
+Optional `?NAME` parameters may not be followed by non-optional, non-rest parameters.

 Rest parameters may not be used with macros or inline functions.

-#### Function Variables

-When a function value is defined

-Since functions are values, `(f a b)` is equivalent to `(let ((g f)) (g a b))`.

-### Syntax Trees

-The result of parsing an expression is a SCAM syntax tree.
-Each node in the syntax tree is called a "form".

-In ordinary Lisps, various syntactic constructs (symbol, string, number, list) correspond to distinct primitive types.
-In SCAM, there is only one primitive type (string), so the different syntactic constructs are represented as vectors.

-Forms are not ordinarily manipulated by SCAM code, except in the compiler source code.
-Refer to `parse.scm` for more information on forms.

 ## Variables

-Variables are symbols that evaluate to values.
+Variables are symbols that name already-computed values.
+Variables can be either local or global.

-There are three kinds of variables in SCAM:

- * local
- * global
- * automatic

 Local variables are created with `let` expressions, or as function parameters in a `lambda` expression or function definition.
 Local variables